pg9182/northstar-dedicated/README.md

 ARM64 support (mostly for running this on the Oracle Free Tier) is currently blocked by [ptitSeb/box64#210](https://github.com/ptitSeb/box64/issues/210).
 FEX and qemu-user are too slow to run Northstar.

+### Windows

+The d3d11 and gfsdk stubs I developed for northstar-dedicated can be used when running the dedicated server on Windows to drastically reduce the required resources.
+Unlike with Wine, you will need to put them in `bin/x64_retail` instead of the directory `NorthstarLauncher.exe` is contained in.
+I am planning to investigate alternative ways to load the DLLs at some point in the future.

 ## Container

 TODO: More documentation, FAQ, etc.